Buyer's Guide to Laser Engraver and Cutter Products

 Thermoformed Plastics

 For thermoformed plastics, optical power density is significantly less important than optical power.
 The more optical power you deliver to the surface being processed, the faster it melts.
 For this very reason, 6 W laser engraver is a good choice.
 It is because it is built with the highest power laser diode available on the market.
-Nevertheless, higher optical power laser engravers and cutters such as 15 or 30 W multidiode laser heads will do an even better job.
+Nevertheless, higher optical power laser cutters and engravers such as 15 or 30 W multidiode laser heads will do an even better job.
 2 W is generally not recommended for processing thermoformed plastics but it can do the job if lower cutting speeds are acceptable.

 Dangerous Materials